KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 A ``KeyboardLayout`` specifies the full set of keys om a keyboard.
 Layouts vary greatly for different device types, screen orientations, locales, keyboard configurations, etc.

-For instance, most iOS keyboards have 3 input key rows, where the input keys are surrounded by actions, as well as a bottom row with a space key and contextual action and input keys.
+For instance, most iOS keyboards have 3 input key rows, where the input keys are surrounded by system keys, as well as a bottom row with a space bar that is surrounded by contextual input and system keys.

 This is however not always true.
-Most layouts are different on iPhone and iPad, and many locales make changes to the entire layout, not just inputs.
-For instance, Armenian keyboards use 4 rows, Arabic keyboards remove some action buttons, etc.
+Most layouts are different on iPhone and iPad, and many locales make changes to the entire layout, not just the input keys.
+For instance, Armenian uses 4 rows, Arabic removes some system keys, etc.